Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Hotel San Gregorio.
 Here’s one more option straight out of town.
 The San Gregorio is located in a former theatre, just 50 meters from the historical center and near the Val d’Orcia Natural Park.
 It features a large private courtyard and serves a delicious Tuscan breakfast daily.
 See the San Gregorio here.

 Poggio ai Gelsi.
-Pretty similar to the previous accommodation, Poggio ai Gelsi offers beautiful rooms and stunning views of the Val d’ Orcia.
+Pretty similar to the previous accommodation, Poggio ai Gelsi offers beautiful rooms and stunning views of the Val d’Orcia.
 There’s also a swimming pool, and each room comes with a kitchen.
 See the Poggio ai Gelsi here.

 Pienza guide: Conclusion

 Due to pre-planning, I only had a full day in Pienza.
 However, I promised myself that whenever I returned to this stunning side of Italy, I would spend more days in town.
-Pienza is one of those cities that deserve to be discovered step by step and stone by stone.
+Pienza is one of those cities that deserves to be discovered step by step and stone by stone.
 In addition, its elegance is mesmerizing, and despite its size, you won’t feel bored.
 Road trips can often be tiring, and spending a night or two in a quiet place is both refreshing and rewarding.

 Long story short, Pienza is a hidden gem in Tuscany’s most beautiful valley.
 Don’t miss the chance to visit it: you’ll feel like walking in an open-air museum that is still vibrant, charming, and elegant.